Command & Conquer: Red Alert 3: Ultimate Edition

 A PlayStation 3 version of the game, called Red Alert 3: Ultimate Edition was released in March 2009.
 According to senior development director David Seeholzer the visual quality of the game was to stand up to HD Blu-ray definition.
 According to EA, Red Alert 3 was to have better graphics and performance on PlayStation 3 than the Xbox 360, thanks to the complex renderer from the PC version.

 However, the request of many potential customers to take advantage of the PlayStation 3's capability of using a mouse and a keyboard for gaming purposes, even with threats of not buying the product, does not seem to be fulfilled.
 Seeholzer rather refers to the "step forward" made in developing the control interface for console, than giving a clear answer to the question in an interview with IGN.

 Reception

 Command & Conquer: Red Alert 3 received generally favorable reviews with an average critic score of 82/100 on Metacritic, citing a strong cooperative and multiplayer component.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Red Alert 3 with "Strategy/Simulation Game of the Year".